theimowski/master-thesis/docs/section-research.md

         )
     ]```

-Handler for POST requests to "/user/register" route was defined in line 4.
-It employed the `bindToForm` function, which was part of the created form utility module.
-Intent of `bindToForm` was to parse the request body, encoded in standard form's way, into a corresponding type determined by the first argument of `bindToForm`.
-In this case the argument was `Form.register` which meant that the parser looked for field names such as `Username`, `Email` or `Password`.
-After successful extraction of values for those fields, the parser would try to parse the values to proper types.
-At the end of the day, if request body was not malformed, instance of `Register` type would be created and passed (`form` in line 4) into function which was second argument of `bindToForm`.
-The function's type was `'a -> WebPart` where `'a` was the type of form.
-In case of parsing failures, `bindToForm` would return 400 Bad Request status code with an informative message on which part could not be processed.

-#### Forms in ASP.NET MVC

-End to end form data handling with validation in ASP.NET MVC framework works in declarative fashion as well.
+End-to-end form data handling with validation in ASP.NET MVC framework works in declarative fashion as well.
 It usually does so with the help of appropriate annotations on members of a class.
 For the client-side validation rules it makes use of quite complex JavaScript code.
 In addition to that, it utilizes concept of "scaffolding", which automatically generates corresponding forms for creating and editing an entity.
 While quite extensive and heavy-weight, the mechanism of creating forms with ASP.NET MVC framework meets the challenge.

-#### Summary

 Suave framework with its concise nature did not ship with a ready-to-use top-to-bottom form handling features.
 Thanks to Suave being highly composable, it was opportune to create a form utility module that could fit into the WebPart pipeline.
 With the help of a few features in F# language, the module managed to be reusable in declarative and succinct way.
-Also, it turned out to be a fascinating experience to be able to contribute to the Suave framework by sharing implementation of the module.
+Also, it turned out to be a fascinating experience to be able to contribute to the Suave framework by sharing implementation of that module.

 Conclusions
 -----------